psrearick/mvc-blog-db/readme.md

 I set up routing based on url parameters to make it easy to add new routes.
 Each route can be configured to allow for a callback so that they can be processed differently.
 The routing is also designed to accept wildcards.

-### Data

-To avoid configuring a database, demo data is stored in the `runtime` directory.
-The database queries are partially constructed, then `TODOS` are written to explain roughly how the query would be run on the database and what should be returned.

 ### Views

 Views utilize templates to avoid duplicating code.
 There is also a Response controller to handle HTTP responses.

-### Create Post Form
+### Forms

-The post data is sanitized in the `Request` class in case invalid characters are submitted in the form.
+The form data is sanitized in the `Request` class in case invalid characters are submitted in the form.

 ### Models